carlignn/carlgaspar-nostyleplease/content/homelab/my-opnsense-documentation.md

   * I have to add the IP of my OPNSense in Tailscale Web > DNS > Global name servers
   * Then Override DNS servers
   * Bonus - enable split tunneling to make accessing websites other than the homelab faster
+* When ssh-ing to a machine using the dns name, it's redirecting to NGINX Proxy Manager instead of the machine itself.
+  * I have to add an additional entry in OPNSense (hl1proxmox1-**ssh**..) and assign it with the actual IP of the machine

 ## ~~Ntop~~